-And while this might seem like a bit of a tangent at first (even though it's an important aside which is actually quite related to what we just discussed), I should also point out that coming to understand that Jesus actually fully and truly died brings one to the realization that most Christians have misunderstood the nature of God (for lack of a better term) as well, thinking that the Roman Catholic doctrine of God being made up of three beings rather than being only one being419 is true (however that's supposed to work - and before someone claims they believe God is actually not one being made up of three beings, but rather three beings sharing one essence, they refer to their "three-in-one" deity as "He," not "Them," thus demonstrating that they either don't know how English works or that they don't know what the logical result of their doctrine is).
-Because, while the Bible says that there are actually many gods420 out there in the universe421 (it would be difficult for our heavenly Father to be the God of gods if there were no other gods out there for Him to be the God of422), it also tells us that there is only one Almighty God423 (who created all the other gods), and He has no equals or co-equals.
+And while this might seem like a bit of a tangent at first (even though it's an important aside which is actually quite related to what we just discussed), I should also point out that coming to understand that Jesus actually fully and truly died brings one to the realization that most Christians have misunderstood the nature of God (for lack of a better term) as well, thinking that the Roman Catholic doctrine of God being made up of three beings rather than being only one being424 is true (however that's supposed to work - and before someone claims they believe God is actually not one being made up of three beings, but rather three beings sharing one essence, they refer to their "three-in-one" deity as "He," not "Them," thus demonstrating that they either don't know how English works or that they don't know what the logical result of their doctrine is).
+Because, while the Bible says that there are actually many gods425 out there in the universe426 (it would be difficult for our heavenly Father to be the God of gods if there were no other gods out there for Him to be the God of 427), it also tells us that there is only one Almighty God 428 (who created all the other gods), and He has no equals or co-equals.
 Can Almighty God have a God above Him?
-Nearly everyone I've asked this question to has immediately and rightly answered "no" (and the one person who answered "yes" when I asked him this question needs to learn how numbers work, because if Almighty God had a God above Him, there would then be two "Almighty" Gods: 1) Almighty God, and 2) the God who exists above Almighty God), but as we've already seen, Scripture tells us (in many places, actually424) that Jesus has a God425 - His Father.426 This means that, while any title His Father has can also now be applied to Him427 (the English word "God" is just a title, after all, and is not His name, similar to the way "President" is a title and not an actual name), especially when speaking and acting on His Father's behalf as His Father's icon
+Nearly everyone I've asked this question to has immediately and rightly answered "no" (and the one person who answered "yes" when I asked him this question needs to learn how numbers work, because if Almighty God had a God above Him, there would then be two "Almighty" Gods: 1) Almighty God, and 2) the God who exists above Almighty God), but as we've already seen, Scripture tells us (in many places, actually429) that Jesus has a

-418 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; - Romans 3:21-23
+423 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; Even the righteousness of God which is by faith of Jesus Christ unto all and upon all them that believe: for there is no difference: For all have sinned, and come short of the glory of God; - Romans 3:21-23

-419 And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord: - Mark 12:29
+$^{^{424}}$ And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord: - Mark 12:29

-$^{^{420}}$ For though there be that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,) - 1 Corinthians 8:5
+$^{^{425}}$ For though there be that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,) - 1 Corinthians 8:5

-421 God standeth in the congregation of the mighty; he judgeth among the gods. - Psalm 82:1
+426 God standeth in the congregation of the mighty; he judgeth among the gods. - Psalm 82:1

-422 For the Lord your God is God of gods, and Lord of lords, a great God, a mighty, and a terrible, which regardeth not persons, nor taketh reward: - Deuteronomy 10:17
+427 For the Lord your God is God of gods, and Lord of lords, a great God, a mighty, and a terrible, which regardeth not persons, nor taketh reward: - Deuteronomy 10:17

-423 And when Abram was ninety years old and nine, the Lord appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect. - Genesis 17:1
+428 And when Abram was ninety years old and nine, the Lord appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect. - Genesis 17:1

-424 Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God. - John 20:17
+429 Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God. - John 20:17